kojiwell/kojiwell.github.io/docs/essential/git.md

 ### Ignoring files/directories

-Create a `.gitignore` file in your repository, and list the files and directories that you want to ignore.
-Here're examples:
+Create a `.gitignore` file in your repository and list the files and directories that you want to ignore.
+Here are examples:

 ``` text
 logs/